 While mock interviews are an important part of preparing for an actual job interview, there are many other ways to practice when you're alone.
 This includes writing down and answering as many potential interview questions as you can think of and practicing over and over again.
 When practicing alone, it also helps to visualize as much of the interview process as possible.

-Need more help with your career?
+Need more help with your job search?

-This article was originally published at an earlier date.
+This post was originally published at an earlier date.